 My professional life journey illustrates all these transformations.
-At school I was force-fed a concentrated diet of science and mathematics.
-Besides making a broad decision to study the sciences rather than the arts, I had very little say in what classes I was expected to take.
+School force-fed me a concentrated diet of science and mathematics.
+Besides making a broad decision to study the sciences rather than the arts, I had very little say in what classes I took.
 Since then:

 My subsequent career path—elementary particle physics research, running a solar manufacturing business, teaching computer science, IT consulting, and, most recently, meeting design—displays a steady movement from doing what I was told I was able to do to what I chose to pursue for my own reasons.

 As a physicist, much of my work depended on what I learned at school, university, and academic conferences.
 As my experience grew, my professional work became increasingly centered on creative problem solving for clients.

 In academia, I relied chiefly on classroom learning.
 Over time, my 30+ years experience has become key to my effectiveness as a meeting designer and convener.

 Discovering that I love bringing people together motivates my learning what I need to know to perform my work well.